dmarx/keyframed/README.md

 # Keyframed: Datatypes for working with keyframed parameters

-This library provides a Curve class for representing curves as a collection of keyframes.
+This library provides several datatypes built around a `Curve` class for paramterizing curves via keyframes, interpolation functions, and functions of curves

 ## Summary

-The main purpose of this library is to implement the `Curve` class, which can be initialized with a set of data points or a single datum.
-"Keyframes" are specific indices where a value is defined.
-You can access the data points of a Curve object by indexing it like a sequence.
-If the index you specify is not a keyframe (i.e., a data point that has been explicitly set), the value will be interpolated based on the surrounding keyframes.
-The default method of interpolation is "previous", which will simply return the value of the closest preceding keyframe.
-However, you can specify a different method of interpolation when setting a keyframe, or you can specify a callable function that will be used to generate the value at the given index.
-Curve objects also support basic arithmetic operations.
+The main purpose of this library is to implement the `Curve` class.
+"Keyframes" are special indices where the value of a `Curve` is defined.
+You can access data in a `Curve` pythonically using index syntax, as if it were a list.
+A `Curve` can be queried for values that aren't among its parameterizing keyframes: the result will be computed on the fly based on the interpolation method attached to the preceding keyframe and values on the surrounding keyframes.
+The default method of interpolation is "previous", which will simply return the value of the closest preceding keyframe (i.e. the default curve is a step function).
+Several other interpolation methods are provided, and custom interpolation is supported.
+Curves can also be modified via easing functions, which are essentially special interpolators.
+Curve objects also support basic arithmetic operations like addition and multiplication, producing `Composition`s of curves (which also support arithmetic).
+Compositions also support several reducing operators over arbitrarily many curves, e.g. average, min, max, etc.

-The motivation for this library is to facilitate object-oriented parameterization of generative animations, specifically working towards a replacement for the keyframing DSL developed by Chigozie Nri for parameterizing AI art animations (i.e. the keyframing syntax used by tools such as Disco Diffusion and Deforum).
+The motivation for this library is to facilitate object-oriented parameterization of generative animations, specifically working towards a more expressive successor to the keyframing DSL developed by Chigozie Nri for parameterizing AI art animations (i.e. the keyframing syntax used by tools such as Disco Diffusion and Deforum).

 ## Installation

-To install Keyframed, use pip:

     pip install keyframed